 GirlTrek Multi-City Walkability Assessments (2017)

-GirlTrek (GT), co-founded by T. Morgan Dixon and Vanessa Garrison in 2012, is a ‘civil-rights inspired health movement’ inspiring African-American women to adopt a daily habit of walking as a way both to practice self-care and to reclaim their neighborhoods.
+GirlTrek (GT), co-founded by T. Morgan Dixon and Vanessa Garrison in 2012, is a civil-rights inspired health movement inspiring African-American women to adopt a daily habit of walking as a way both to practice self-care and to reclaim their neighborhoods.
 In the spring of 2017, GirlTrek adopted the Our Voice approach in 8 different U.S. cities.
 Check out this blogpost referencing the GirlTrek-Our Voice project in Houston, Texas.
+Learn more about the GirlTrek walkability assessments in this presentation.

 To assess walkability and advance healthy community-level change by engaging residents as citizen scientists.